sgibson91/ssi-fellowship/ssi-script.md

 #### Slide 23

-The morning session would be a "Train the Trainers" style curriculum on how to use Binder for teaching purposes.
+The morning session would be a "Train the Trainers" style curriculum on integrating Binder with existing teaching materials.

 #### Slide 24

 Then in the afternoon, I'd invite attendees to make a small contribution back to Binder around barriers they experienced or foresee.

-I'd like to make use of my connections in _The Turing Way_ community to help fund and advertise this event.
+I'd like to make use of my connections in _The Turing Way_ community and the Turing Institute to help fund and advertise this event.

 I'm calling this event a "do-athon" since it encourages contributions of all types, such as code, documentation, design, and training.